genesiscommunitysuccess/docs/versioned_docs/version-2023.1/01_getting-started/06_developer-training/03_training-content-day3.md

 }
 ```

-When you finish, remember to run [generatedao](../../../getting-started/developer-training/training-content-day1/#generatedao) and [build and deploy](../../../getting-started/developer-training/training-content-day1/#5-the-build-and-deploy-process).​
+When you finish, remember to run [generatedao](../../../getting-started/developer-training/training-content-day1/#generatedao) and [build and deploy](../../../getting-started/developer-training/training-content-day1/#5-the-build-and-deploy-process).

-So, let's define a **alpha-consolidator.kts** file inside **alpha-script-config/src/main/resources/scripts**.
+So, let's define an **alpha-consolidator.kts** file inside **alpha-script-config/src/main/resources/scripts** folder.
 This is where you define the consolidator logic.

 The Consolidator is going to increase or decrease the quantity for POSITION records, based on the TRADE table updates.
 It also needs to calculate the new notional.